Cathy O'Dowd: East face route

 In 2003, she made an unsuccessful attempt at a new route up the east face of Everest.

 Other expeditions

-In the spring of 2004 she joined British woman Rona Cant and Norwegian Per-Thore-Hansen on a dog-sled expedition of 650 km through the Norwegian Arctic, from Styggedalen to Nordkapp, the most northerly point in Europe.
+In the spring of 2004 she joined British woman Rona Cant and Norwegian Per-Thore-Hansen on a dog-sled expedition of 650 km through the Norwegian Arctic, from Styggedalen to Nordkapp.

 Cathy O'Dowd has climbed mountains across southern and central Africa, in South America, in the Alps and in the Himalaya.
 She remains an active mountaineer, rock-climber and skier.

 She married the First South African Everest Expedition leader Ian Woodall in 2001 and lives in Andorra in the Pyrenees.